 Pay in 4 charges no interest or origination fees.
-If you’re late on a payment, though, you might pay a penalty, and its amount can vary depending on the state where you reside.
+If you’re late on a payment, though, you might pay a penalty, and that amount can vary, depending on the state where you reside.

-Late payments may not be an issue for most people, as PayPal automatically charges the debit or credit card you shared when you first signed up for the loan.
+Late payments might not be an issue for most people, as PayPal automatically charges the debit or credit card you shared when you first signed up for the loan.
 You may run into some issues, though, if you don’t have enough funds in your checking account or enough available credit on your credit card to cover it.
-If you anticipate this happening, you can log in to your PayPal account to change your payment method.
+If you anticipate that happening, you can log into your PayPal account to change your payment method.

-If you use a credit card to enroll in an installment program like Pay in 4, you’ll pay interest on your payments if you don’t pay them off by your credit card’s billing due date.
+If you use a credit card to enroll in an installment program like Pay in 4, you’ll pay interest on your payments if you don’t pay them off by your credit card bill’s due date.

 How Does It Affect My Credit Score?